Travellers’ Diarrhoea

 Diarrhoea is the term used for bowel movements that are loose or watery and can be caused by a number of factors, such as medications, a food intolerance, IBS (irritable bowel syndrome) and bowel disease, amongst others.

 Prevention is always better than cure.
 Some illnesses that cause travellers diarrhoea can be preventable with vaccinations, such as typhoid and cholera.
-A travel health consultation before you go away can be useful in assessing the risk of the destination you are travelling to.
+A travel health consultation before you go away can be useful in assessing the risks at the destination you are travelling to.
 During a travel consultation the nurse will advise on which vaccinations they would recommend for you.
 You can book an appointment online here.

 Take our online consultation to see if you would be suitable for standby Travellers’ Diarrhoea treatment.